Love and hate (psychoanalysis): In the work of Ian Suttie

 Ian Dishart Suttie (1898-1935) wrote the book The Origins of Love and Hate, which was first published in 1935, a few days after his death.
 He was born in Glasgow and was the third of four children.
 His father was a general practitioner, and Ian Suttie and both of his brothers and his sister became doctors as well.
 He qualified from Glasgow University in 1914.
-After a year he went into psychiatry.
+And soon went into psychiatry.

-Although his work has been out of print in England for some years, it is still relevant today.
-It has been often cited and makes a contribution towards understanding the more difficult aspects of family relationships and friendships.
+Although his work has been out of print, it is often cited and makes a contribution towards understanding the more difficult aspects of family relationships and friendships.
 He can be seen as one of the first significant object relations theorists and his ideas anticipated the concepts put forward by modern self psychologists.

 Although Ian Suttie was working within the tradition set by Freud, there were a lot of concepts of Freud's theory he disagreed with.
 First of all, Suttie saw sociability, the craving for companionship, the need to love and be loved, to exchange and to participate, to be as primary as sexuality itself.
-And in contrast with Freud he didn't see sociability and love simply as a derivative from sexuality.
-Secondly, Ian Suttie explained anxiety and neurotic maladjustment, as a reaction on the failure of finding a response for this sociability; when primary social love and tenderness fails to find the response it seeks, the arisen frustration will produce a kind of separation anxiety.
-This view is more clearly illustrated by a piece of writing of Suttie himself: ‘Instead of an armament of instincts, latent or otherwise, the child is born with a simple attachment-to-mother who is the sole source of food and protection… the need for a mother is primarily presented to the child mind as a need for company and as a discomfort in isolation’.
+And in contrast with Freud, he didn't see sociability and love simply as a derivative of sexuality.

+Secondly, Ian Suttie explained anxiety and neurotic maladjustment, as a reaction to the failure of finding a response for sociability; when primary social love and tenderness fails to find the response it seeks, the resulting frustration will produce a kind of separation anxiety.
+‘Instead of an armament of instincts, latent or otherwise, the child is born with a simple attachment-to-mother who is the sole source of food and protection… the need for a mother is primarily presented to the child mind as a need for company and as a discomfort in isolation’.